DeployAI-Environmental-Services/depai-yolov8-obb/README.md

 # DeployAI Object Detection

-This repository contains a deep learning model for detecting objects from very high resolution optical remote sensing images using `YOLOv8 Oriented Bounding Box`.
+This repository contains a deep learning model for detecting objects from very high resolution optical remote sensing images using `YOLOv8 Oriented Bounding Box`, which is served using a web interface using `Flask`.

 ## Key features